How To Write An ObituaryDecember 11, 2017

 - Do more of what feeds your soul.
 Grief is a time when it often feels like what gives life meaning has been taken away.
 Finding ways to connect with a spiritual power or simply processing your grief can put that meaning back in your life.
 If you’re a spiritual person, channel your grief into prayer.
 Many people find that art and journaling help them understand and express their loss.
 If you like to read, spend time reading while grieving to find words that help make sense of how you’re feeling.

-Unhealthy Ways to Grieve
+Unhealthy Ways To Grieve a Loved One

 The following are some things to avoid while grieving: